JetBrains/Qodana/topics/flexinspect.md

 <var name="feature" value="FlexInspect"/>

-Starting from version 2024.1 of %product%, you can employ the %feature% feature to develop your own inspections specific to your project using IntelliJ IDEA and Kotlin, and run them instantly.
+Starting from version 2024.1 of IntelliJ IDEA, you can employ the %feature% feature to develop your own inspections specific to your project using IntelliJ IDEA and Kotlin, and run them instantly.

 You can develop and run your inspections for projects containing the following languages: Java, Kotlin, JS, TypeScript,